quasar098/midi-playground/README.md

 bad-piggies.mid from [here](https://www.vgmusic.com/new-files/Bad_Piggies_MIDIPIANO.mid)

+thanks to gershen for making the classical vip midi

 cant remember where i got the others from (sorry if i stole midi file)

 ## how to run